“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “Borivat, you’ll do no good if you work yourself to death.
 Rest, come back in the morning.
 Then you can write a letter to the realm’s philosophers, and perhaps even to the scholars on the Isle of Blood.”
 Wezzix patted his shoulder, and Borivat put the report down, unfinished.
 “We can figure this out.
 We always do.”

 “Don’t drink it too fast,” he warned them.
 “That’s pure coffee.
-We can only get it from certain parts of Nycheril, and it costs a fortune, and there’s not much of it, but apparently it can keep you awake.”
+We can only get it from certain parts of Nycheril, and it costs a fortune, and there’s not much of it, but apparently it can keep you awake.
+At least, that’s what Vere claims.
+From what I gathered, some of the interior tribes use it as a form of torture.”
 Crossing his arms, Kiluron leaned over Doil’s shoulder to see what he had been working on, and regretted it.
-“Looks like you need all the help you can get.”
+“B it looks like you need all the help you can get.”